 lists the supported paths, but also information to help users deploy Windows

-IPSec, including appropriate settings and much more.
+IPsec, including appropriate settings and much more.

-Be aware that enabling IPSec affects scalability in several key
+Enabling IPsec affects scalability in several key

-provided in this chapter and shows the various server interconnections that
+The figure shows the various server interconnections that

-must be secured with either Windows IPSec or Cisco IOS IPSec.
+must be secured with either Windows IPsec or Cisco IOS IPsec.
 The diagram also

-shows a number of paths that support TLS.
+shows several paths that support TLS.

 By providing host